masaiful/masaity/src/posts/new-year-new-blog.md

 I could write pages on this topic.
 Some other time, perhaps.
 I like the atomic classes approach, and I still use it a lot to glue things together.
 For more editorial content (such as markdown blocks), I use qualified/scoped selectors, such as `.article`.
 Fret not, I still use the scales and palettes!

+I use [PostCSS](https://github.com/postcss/postcss) with [Autoprefixer](https://github.com/postcss/autoprefixer) to handle vendor prefixes in the compiled CSS.

 ### JS: A minimal amount, bundled with Rollup
 I didn't add much client-side JS here.
 That is by design, to keep things lean.
 It uses very simple selectors and modules.
 I might need components if I start handling more complex loading states (that lazy Youtube embed...), but for now it's great.

-[Rolllup](https://rollupjs.org/) hit v1 recently, and I am amazed by how advanced the optimisations can be.
+[Rolllup](https://rollupjs.org/) hit v1 recently, and I am impressed by their advanced optimisations.
 What I really love though, is their vision of ES modules natively, and ways of pushing the standards forward.
 I don't use  much of that functionality, but I'm glad to have the option.

 ### Syntax highlighting
 Syntax highlighting is handled by [Prism](https://prismjs.com/), by [Lea Verou](https://twitter.com/leaverou).
 Feels damn bulletproof, and having it on the server works wonders for keeping the site fast.